Ama-Nkansah/OIBSIP/README.md

 Projects

-1. To-Do List App
+1. To-Do List App:
 A simple web application for managing tasks.
 Built with HTML, CSS, and JavaScript.
+Calculator app/index.html

-2. Calculator App
+3. Calculator App:
 A basic web-based calculator for arithmetic operations.
 Built with HTML, CSS, and JavaScript.

-3. Login Authentication App
+4. Login Authentication App:
 A web application that implements user authentication.
 Allows users to register, log in, and log out.

-4. Tribute Page
+5. Tribute Page:
 A static web page dedicated to Whitney Houston.
 Built with HTML, CSS, and JavaScript.

 Technologies Used